The Divine Weapon: Release

 The Divine Weapon was released in South Korea on 4 September 2008, topping the box office on its opening weekend with 630,257 admissions.
 It led the box office for a further two weeks, and as of 9 November had accumulated a total of 3,749,611 admissions.
 As of 16 November, the film had grossed a total of US$19,991,573. making it the seventh most popular domestic film that year.

 Reception

 The film was heavily criticized by Chinese audiences for historical inaccuracies and revisionism.
-For example, the movie depicted Ming China and Joseon Korea in conflict around 1448, however in reality two nations never fought and were in fact allies in resisting Japanese invasion.
-The depicted the tribute of young girls occurred under the Mongol-led Yuan dynasty (1271-1368).
-The movie also suggested that the Ming dynasty tried to steal multiple rocket carts blueprints from Korea, despite in reality China developed rocket arrows and rocket carts that predates Korean efforts.
+For example, the movie depicted Ming China and Joseon Korea in conflict around 1448, however in reality the two nations never fought and were in fact allies in resisting Japanese invasion.
+The depicted the tribute of young girls occurred under the Mongol-led Yuan dynasty (1271–1368).
+The movie also suggested that the Ming dynasty tried to steal multiple rocket carts blueprints from Korea, despite in reality China developed rocket arrows and rocket carts that predate Korean efforts.